pyguides

 The copyreg module lets you define exactly how your objects should be reduced to their fundamental components and rebuilt.

-Registering a Reducer Function
+Registering a reducer function

 The core of copyreg is the register function, which takes a class and a reducer: